The UoPeople CompSci Curriculum Guide

 Fees

-The application fee and exam fees are based on your country's GDP and slightly discounted if you're living in the poorest regions otherwise the exam fees presently are $140 USD each and the full CompSci BSc requires 40 exams some of which require proctors (another fee).
-You pay as you go and the final cost will be around $5600 plus whatever proctor fees unless you get financial aid or scholarship.
+The application fee and exam fees are based on your country's GDP and slightly discounted if you're living in the poorest regions otherwise the exam fees presently are $140 USD each and the full CompSci BSc requires 40 exams some of which require proctors (another possible fee).
+You pay as you go and the final cost will be around $5600 USD plus whatever proctor fees unless you get financial aid or scholarship.

 Proctors

 An exam proctor or invigilator is someone you ask or pay to watch you taking an exam.
 The definition of who can be a proctor is pretty loose in their guidelines.
 If you know anyone in your country with some kind of recognized profession like a notary or librarian you can ask them to watch you for free otherwise ProctorU and many online services exist.
-Local universities typically charge $40-60 for this and are easier than screwing around with ProctorU tech.
+Local universities typically charge $40-60 for this in North America and are easier than screwing around with ProctorU tech.
 Maybe 7 or so courses are proctored but this can always change.

 Requirements